nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 --}}
 ![button-creation-plus-button](nx_asset://62c8b710-4e68-4849-aa41-3ff0cfab5d82 ?w=152,border=true)

-The `+` button in Designer will be refreshed at the same time, to be more explicit:
+The `+` button in Designer is refreshed to be more explicit:
 - Tooltips are shown on the option you choose,
 - When only two options are available, clicking the `+` button directly leads you to the one that is the simplest to use.

 ### Better Contextual Help

-Studio Designer will show contextual help on click so that you can copy/paste code samples and click on documentation links.
+Studio Designer shows contextual help on click so that you can copy/paste code samples and click on documentation links.

 ### Help In Page Provider Configuration

-- Aggregates for a page provider will provide default values, for instance on the date format.
-- Contextual help will be improved to guide you on options that had no previous explanation, be simpler to understand otherwise and provide samples.
+- Contextual help is added to guide you on:
+  - choosing an aggregate type between ranges, histogram and terms options
+  - defining ranges
+  - adding a quick filter
+- Date format and interval provide a default value and guidance to let you tweak it, quick filter clause has a placeholder to guide you on the query format
+- Format field for range aggregates and interval field for histogram aggregates are properly marked as required, and regrouped with other required fields for faster configuration
-- Quick filter name will be shown in the user interface when no translation has been defined for it.
+- Quick filter name is shown in the user interface when no translation has been defined for it

-### Polymer 3 Migration

-Compatibility for Nuxeo Studio with Polymer 3 to keep our technical stack up to date.

-### More Upcoming Changes

-[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.14.0','3.15.0'%29) is available in our bug tracking tool.

-## Recently Released Changes

 ### Search on File Type or Size